usnistgov/feasst/particle/README.rst

 Mixing Files
 ================

-Site Properties and mixing rules may be input with the model_param_file argument to :cpp:class:`Configuration <feasst::Configuration>`.
+Site Types and mixing rules may be input with the model_param_file argument to :cpp:class:`Configuration <feasst::Configuration>`.
 If mixing parameters are not provided, Lorentz-Berthelot mixing rules are assumed.
 Parameter values can be verified with :cpp:class:`WriteModelParams <feasst::WriteModelParams>`.